learnk8s/learnk8s.io/src/k8bit/content.md

 ## That's all folks

-_What can you connect the Kubernetes API too?_
+_What can you connect the Kubernetes API?_

 _Do you have a brilliant idea on how to leverage the real-time updates in Kubernetes?_